blueswen/mkdocs-glightbox/demo-mkdocs/docs/index.md

 6. Support lightbox image caption, check more details on [Caption](./caption/caption.md).
 7. Support grouping images as galleries, check more details on [Gallery](./gallery/gallery.md).

+!!! note

+    If this is your first time using the MkDocs plugin feature, you should know that MkDocs includes a default plugin named `search`.
+If you want to keep the search feature, you need to add the search plugin back to the `plugins` list.

 ## How it works

 1. Copy GLightbox script file into `site/assets/javascripts/` directory and CSS file into `site/assets/stylesheets/` directory